pannaf/valkyrie/README.md

 [back to top](#main-tech)

 # <img src="https://github.com/pannaf/valkyrie/assets/18562964/c579f82c-7fe8-4709-8b4c-379573843545" alt="image" width="55"/> [LangSmith] LangGraph Tracing
+> [!TIP]
+> LangSmith tracing can help verify your agent is persistently staying in the correct part of your graph!

 Initially, I found it extremely helpful to look at the traces in LangSmith to verify that V was actually persistently staying in the correct wizard workflow.
-I used it to help identify a bug in my state where I wasn't correctly passing around the `dialog_state`.
+The traces helped me identify a bug in my state where I wasn't correctly passing around the `dialog_state`.

 Example from when I had the bug: